Aberystwyth bus outrage: Parent reacts

 “We knew a school bus service was available via Lloyds Coaches when she started high school, so for the past two years with myself now working from home, she’s used this great service on a daily basis and paid for it like all the other children outside the catchment area, “Heulwen added.

-“I couldn’t believe it when I saw the Facebook post last night.
+“I couldn’t believe it when I saw the Facebook post.
 I’m grateful that Lloyds shared it otherwise all our children would have been stranded on the roadside this morning.

 “In our village of Derwenlas last night us parents were in and out of each others houses, and on messages and calls with other parents from the Machynlleth area trying to work out how to get our kids to school and back safely.